King Wah Centre

 The King Wah Centre (瓊華中心 (king4 faa1 zung1 sam1)), situated at the northeast corner of Shantung Street and Nathan Road, is a popular shopping centre in the Mong Kok area of Hong Kong.
-The 16-storey building features ten restaurant floors, three karaoke floors, along with 136 stores selling a variety of fashionable products.
+The 16-storey building features ten restaurant floors and a multi-storey Sincere Department Store and formerly housed three karaoke floors, along with 136 stores selling a variety of fashionable products.

 History

 King Wah Restaurant

-In 1955, ‘The king of dim sum restaurants’ Tan Jienan (譚傑南), who was from Foshan and once operated Taotaoju (陶陶居) in Guangzhou, opened King Wah Restaurant.
+In 1955, 'The king of dim sum restaurants' Tan Jienan (譚傑南), who was from Foshan and once operated Taotaoju (陶陶居) in Guangzhou, opened King Wah Restaurant.

 The floor area of the five storey building was approximately 40,000 ft2 and used for banquets hosting more than 150 diners.
 It was a landmark of Mong Kok at the time and served different segments of society on each of its five floors: